Steve Abbott (film producer): Recognition

 In 1998, Abbott was given an Honorary Doctor of Letters from the University of Bradford.
 He was also awarded an Honorary Fellow from the Bradford College on 5 December 2012.

 Personal life

 Steve Abbott is a long-time cricket fan.
 An NME journalist quoted that Steve Abbott is known for his amazing hair.
+He has 2 children and 3 step-children including the entrepreneur Harry Cheslaw.